Influenza

 The Ministry of Health continues to recommend influenza vaccination for all persons 6 months of age and older as flu viruses continue to circulate, with both influenza A and B viruses circulating.

-Seasonal influenza vaccination is available through physicians’ offices or from the Department of Health at a cost of $10 (free for persons over the aged 65 years and older):
+Seasonal influenza vaccination is available through physicians’ offices or from the Department of Health.

 • Hamilton Health Centre, 67 Victoria Street, Hamilton HM 12